Kilroymyboy/CPSC-585/README.txt

 Name: Path tracer

+Flags:
+Game.h
+VS_AI: 0 for no ai 1 for an ai opponent the player controls with the arrow keys or player 2 xbox controller Graphics.cpp
+SPLITSCREEN: 1 enables splitscreen 0 disables splitscreen
+SPLIT_SCREEN_ORIENTATION: 0 horizontal orientation, 1 vertical orientation

 Controls:
 Works with both keyboard and the xbox controller, however prefer using the controller as the car handles better and the powerups may have some issues with keyboard controls.